Scandinavian Folktales and More

 In Baba Yaga, Eric Kimmel adds a ‘’generous person/greedy person’’ motif in this story of Marina, a child with a horn growing out of her forehead, who is sent by her stepmother to Baba Yaga to get a needle.

-Her kindness to a frog earns her good advice in tricking the witch and good lack in having her horn removed.
+Her kindness to a frog earns her good advice in tricking the witch and good lack of having her horn removed.
 When the stepmother Marusia rudely ignores the frog on her way to visit Baba Yaga so as to become ‘’just like my stepsister,’’ she is sent away with a horn on her forehead.

 The theme of cooperation is addressed in Aleksei Tolstoy’s The Gigantic Turnip.